Determine which of the six types of business relationships you have and assess whether they are strong enough to win you work.

 Building business relationships is fundamental to the success of any business, regardless of industry, market, or size.
 These relationships span current and past customers or clients, as well as potential clients that the business aims to win.
 However, how often do directors, partners, fee earners, or business development professionals evaluate their existing and prospective relationships to identify where future revenue will come from?

 In this guide, we’ll help you determine which of the six types of business relationships you have and assess whether they are strong enough to win you work.
-Some of this might feel a bit basic – what we see in practice is that insufficient rigour is applied which can mean wasted effort.
+Some of this might feel a bit basic – what we see in practise is that insufficient rigour is applied which can mean wasted effort.

 Start by categorising them into different levels.
 This approach helps you identify which relationships are worth nurturing and which ones may not be as promising.
 Here are some potential levels to look at.